Secondary

 11-16 YEARS OLD

-Following on from River House Primary, our Secondary School continues to provide a dynamic, balanced and engaging curriculum but moves things up a level.
-Starting in Class 7 students build on their prior learning at Primary and begin their Cambridge programmes proper.
-These are tailored to suit the River House values of Live:Love:Learn.
+Following on from River House Primary, our Secondary School continues to provide a dynamic, balanced and engaging curriculum allowing all students to access their own educational pathways and thus, maximise their potential.
+Starting in Class 7, students build on their prior learning and begin to follow the directed path of the Cambridge programmes.

-The River House Secondary experience combines to enable all students to develop the five attributes of the Cambridge Learner Profile: confidence; responsibility; reflection; innovation and engagement.
+The River House Secondary experience enables all students to develop the five attributes of the Cambridge Learner Profile: confidence; responsibility; reflection; innovation and engagement.
 They are joined in this by a truly global community of almost 1 million learners at 10,000 schools in 160 countries.

-In Class 11, normally aged 16, our students sit externally assessed, international exams with Cambridge.
-Most students will take up to 5 IGCSEs in Maths, English, Science, a Modern Foreign Language, Global Perspectives and Art.
+In Class 11, normally aged 16, our students sit externally assessed, international exams accredited by the Cambridge board of examinations.
+Most students take 5 IGCSEs in Maths, English Language and Literature, Science and a Modern Foreign Language.

-Students know that these Cambridge qualifications are globally recognised, accepted by universities and employers in their home countries and around the world.
-A Cambridge qualification comes with an impressive reputation, and will retain its value for a lifetime of education and employment.
+Students know that these Cambridge qualifications are globally recognised and accepted by universities and employers in their home countries and around the world.
+A Cambridge qualification comes with an impressive reputation and will retain its value for a lifetime of education and employment.

 We organise the Cambridge Secondary Mathematics curriculum in six content areas or ‘strands’: